 Communities Served.
 Groundwater is the primary source of water for drinking and other domestic needs in the Basin and supports a thriving agricultural economy.
 Increased recharge in the Basin will help stabilize water levels, which will benefit all beneficial users of groundwater including underrepresented communities (URCs), disadvantaged and severely disadvantaged communities (DACs and SDACs), Tribes, and groundwater dependent ecosystems (GDEs).
 The GSAs will continue its active engagement with the public, stakeholders, and landowners in its planning and implementation decisions.
-Furthermore, as supported through CGA, the GSAs have established and maintained cooperative working relationships with each other, its member districts/agencies, and with neighboring Basins.
-The GSAs plan to maintain these relationships and expand coordination to other interested parties throughout the implementation of the Basin's PMAs.
+Furthermore, as supported through CGA, the GSAs have established and maintained cooperative working relationships with each other, with CGA member districts/agencies, other districts/agencies within the Basin and with neighboring Basins.